tezedge/tezedge/drone_ci/README.md

 ### 2. Create a shared secret

-The shared secret is used to authenticate communication between runners and your `drone_server`.
+The shared secret is used to authenticate communication between runners and our `drone_server`.

 - To create a shared secret, run the following command in a terminal
 ```